Investigative Analysis · Procedural Examination

 Source · Property Items Report

-Observed Tension Between Records
+Observed Tension Between Records.

-Property intake records are intended to reflect items in an individual's possession at the time of detention.
+Property intake records are intended to reflect the items in an individual's possession at the time of detention.

-Timeline Consideration
+Timeline Consideration.

 Available information suggests that the accused was already restrained and being escorted at the time the alleged transfer occurred.